Jyrsinho/memorygame/readme.md

 Apparently some of my code is in Node.JS syntax when it should be in ES6 syntax...and somehow that is now messing also with my unittests.

+Have to stop because baby is crying but tomorrow I have to start from learning about modules and how they are different in that ECMASCRIPT or in Node.js and what version I am actually using now.